dmbarbour/glas/docs/GlasZero.md

         macro try-then-else ...
         ...

+Macros also have access to compile-time effects.

+## Compile-Time Effects

-Macros are statically evaluated by the g0 language module's compile program and at least have access to log and load effects.
-The compiler may handle additional effects, e.g. to manage quotas, disable a warning, enable an experimental optimization, or apply the compiler's built-in optimizer to a program value.
+Macro calls, static assertions, data definitions, and the export function all have access to compile-time effects, such as log and load effects via the language module.
+A compiler may support additional effects - e.g. to disable a warning, enable experimental optimizations, manage quotas - but it shouldn't be anything that significantly affects the meaning or behavior of the program.

-Macros can improve concision for regular expressions, or support a lightweight embedded bytecode.
+## Data Definitions

+        data word [ Program ]

+A 'data' definition is a program of static arity 0--1.
+After compiling this program normally (e.g. evaluating the macros), the program is evaluated into data.
+Evaluation of this program has access to compile-time effects.

+## Static Assertions

+        assert [ Program ]

+Assertions are programs of static arity 0--Any.
+After compiling this program normally, it is evaluated with access to compile-time effects.
+In this case, the main result is pass or fail; if evaluation of the assertion fails, that is a compile-time error.

+Static assertions within g0 programs are a convenient alternative to unit tests in many cases.

+## Export Function

+        export [ Program ]

+The export function is a program of static arity 1--1.
+After compiling this program normally, it will be evaluated with access to compile-time effects and the module's dictionary of definitions on the data stack.
+The output from the export function, which may be a value of any type, becomes the module's compiled value.
+The export function supports metaprogramming at the definitions layer, and enables computation of non-dictionary values for use outside the g0 context.

+*Note:* Although the export function can be used for export control, a more convenient alternative is to leverage a 'public.g0' file within the folder to import only the subset of words that should be visible to clients of the module.

 ## Annotations

-The g0 syntax does not directly support program annotations.
-However, macros may manually construct annotated programs or subprograms of form `prog:(do:Behavior, ...Annotations)`.
-If a program consists of a single 'prog' operator, the annotations should be lifted (no need to add another `prog:do` layer).

-In some cases a g0 compiler will provide its own annotations, e.g. to stabilize partial evaluation or support debugging.
-In these cases, the compiler should detect conflict between inferred and explicit annotations.
-In case of contradiction, errors or warnings should be emitted to the log, and compilation may fail.
-This provides a lightweight basis for typechecks.
+There is no dedicated syntax for annotations in g0.
+However, if macros construct `prog:(do:P, Annotations)` programs, a g0 compiler should avoid burying it below another prog header.
+Instead, the compiler should check annotations for consistency and add its own annotations as needed, e.g. for stable partial evaluation.

+It is also feasible to annotate programs after defining them via export function.
+However, this is quite awkward, so isn't recommended unless you intend to non-invasively add annotations to imported definitions.

 ## Stable Partial Evaluation for Macros